Punktum-dk/sandbox-environment-specification/README.md

 Over all the scenarios can be divided as follows:

-- all users reguiring ID-control using NemID, are kept in the state requiring this.
+- all users requiring ID-control using NemID, are kept in the state requiring this.
 The criteria is currently users with an address in Denmark
-- users not requiring ID-kontrol using NemID, are altered and pass the ID-control check.
+- users not requiring ID-control using NemID, are altered and pass the ID-control check.
 The criteria is currently users with an address outside Denmark

 The capabilities and granularity of testing different use-cases and scenarios is expected to be extended in the future, but this first simulation, makes it it more predicatble and makes it easier to test additional operations.